 Members of the Students of Concern (SOC) Team have completed special training and meet weekly during the academic year to stay ready to respond appropriately to any crisis.
 Team members are pledged to confidentiality and may be entrusted with highly confidential information.

 Each situation is unique and involves responding to the specific needs of the student of concern.
-Questions or suggestions about protocols, procedures or policy issues may be directed to the Dean of Students, who chairs the Students of Concern (SOC) Team, or to the Vice President for Student Services.
+Questions or suggestions about protocols, procedures or policy issues may be directed to the Dean of Students, who chairs the Students of Concern (SOC) Team, or to the Vice President for Student Affairs.